Tagline: He may be blind, but he don’t need no dog.

 Budget: $10,000,000 (estimated)

 Nick Parker (Hauer) is a soldier who is blinded during the Vietnam war and taken under the wing of a local peasant community.
 Thanks to a series of increasingly ludicrous wigs and false beards, we realise that he has been a guest of theirs for quite some time, a period that sees him transformed from a sightless dunderhead into an extra-sensory warrior who can slice melons mid-flight.
-Hauer does an incredible job of convincing us that he is sightless, and seems to have lots of fun with a character who may have headed a Tarantino production in another time and place, and I’m sure the multifaceted actor would have had no trouble adapting to such a tongue-in-cheek blood and guts formula.
+Hauer does an incredible job of convincing us that he is sightless, and seems to have lots of fun with a character who may have headed a Tarantino production in another time and place, and I’m sure the multifaceted actor would have had no trouble adapting to such a tongue-in-cheek, blood-and-guts formula.

 Contrary to other movies of this ilk, Parker and his peewee passenger refuse to share a sympathetic relationship from the offset.
 Like most kids hitting puberty, Billy is a petulant know-it-all who takes advantage of his protector’s ailment by playing tricks on him, and in response our spiritual protagonist descends to his level, partaking in a bout of puerile one-upmanship that threatens to turn nasty.
+This proves yet another refreshing angle, one that sees our protagonist laugh-out loud when his peevish sidekick takes a header in the dirt.
+There have been many cretinous or maudlin tykes deserving of a little humility over the years, and for once our lead does the honours.

+As you may imagine, the portrayal of a blind samurai didn’t come easy.
 Hauer would discuss the difficulties of combining swordplay and sightlessness in a role that would prove one of his biggest challenges, calling on the real-life experience of Lynn Manning, an actor left blind after being shot in the face in a Hollywood bar.
 On his time with Manning, Hauer would explain, “Lynn taught me how to unfocus my eyes, to react to smells and sounds.
 He could pick up the patterns of your breathing if you were upset.
 Once outside our hotel, Lynn called out my name and I answered.
 He hit me with a snowball from 50 feet away, just from the sound of my voice.”

 Presumably the character’s wardrobe was based on someone else entirely.

-Moments after disposing of Sho Kosugi’s Japanese import in an electrified hot tub, Parker finally comes face-to-face with unrelenting henchman, Slag, slicing him clean in half and sending his two parts plummeting hundreds of feet through the window of a mountainous ski resort.
+Moments after disposing of Sho Kosugi’s Japanese import in an electrified hot tub, Parker finally comes face-to-face with unrelenting henchman Slag, slicing him clean in half and sending his two parts plummeting hundreds of feet through the window of a mountainous ski resort.

 Most Absurd Moment